… with the Sir John Warren in close proximity on the left.

 There were also excellent cellars, a brewhouse and stabling for six horses, a carriage-house, piggeries, and other out-offices and yard.

-In June 1880 the inn’s license was transferred from William Slater to Amos Boam, who six years later was almost bankrupt as a result of ‘the great depression in trade’.
+In June 1880 the inn’s licence was transferred from William Slater to Amos Boam, who six years later was almost bankrupt as a result of ‘the great depression in trade’.

 Access to this Croft, a usual site for visiting circuses, could be gained from the rear yard of the King’s Head.